The Case for Health Literacy - Moving from Equality to Liberation

 - Hudson, S., R. V. Rikard, I. Staiculescu, and K. Edison.
 2017.
 Improving health and the bottom line: The case for health literacy.
 In Building the case for health literacy: Proceedings of a workshop.
 Washington, DC: The National Academies Press.
 Appendix C.

 - Centers for Medicare and Medicaid Services.
 2018.
-National impact assessment of the Centers for Medicare & Medicaid Services (CMS) quality measures reports. https://www.cms.gov/Medicare/Quality-Initiatives-Patient-Assessment-Instruments/QualityMeasures/National-Impact-Assessment-of-the-Centers-for-Medicare-and-Medicaid-Services-CMS-Quality-Measures-Reports.html (accessed April 18, 2018).
+National impact assessment of the Centers for Medicare & Medicaid Services (CMS) quality measures reports.
+Available at: https://www.cms.gov/Medicare/Quality-Initiatives-Patient-Assessment-Instruments/QualityMeasures/National-Impact-Assessment-of-the-Centers-for-Medicare-and-Medicaid-Services-CMS-Quality-Measures-Reports.html (accessed April 18, 2018).

 - Patient Protection and Affordable Care Act of 2010, Pub.
 L. No. 111-148.